Register Now

 Toy and baby brands of the past may not have considered developing their own movie franchise or video game catalog, but these outside-of-the-box strategies have brought success for LEGO.
 Fisher-Price sells its classic toy lines to every generation, and Chicco eases the worries of parents across the U.S. with in-depth product experiences.

-Utilizing these innovative strategies can help brands capture critical market share and build brand trust with each generation of customers.
+Utilizing these innovative strategies can help brands capture critical market share, learn how to promote toys on social media, and build brand trust with each generation of customers.